How To Take Action Shots With A Nikon D90

 Step 4

-You also have to set the Release mode to either Continuous High or Continuous Low setting.
-In either way, you will be able to click multiple pictures with a single press as long as you hold that button.
+Set the Release mode to either Continuous High or Continuous Low.
+This allows capturing multiple images with a single button press as long as the button remains pressed.

 Endnote